huggingface/blog/habana-gaudi-2-benchmark.md

 You also know now how to setup a Gaudi 2 instance through the Intel Developer Zone.
 Check out the [examples](https://github.com/huggingface/optimum-habana/tree/main/examples) you can easily run on such a device with 🤗 Optimum Habana.

-If you are interested in accelerating your training and/or inference workflows, [contact our experts](mailto:expert-acceleration@huggingface.co) to learn about our [Expert Acceleration Program](https://huggingface.co/support).
+If you are interested in accelerating your training and/or inference workflows, contact us to learn about our [Hardware Partner Program](https://huggingface.co/hardware) and our [Expert Acceleration Program](https://huggingface.co/support).
 To learn more about Habana solutions, [read about our partnership and how to contact them](https://huggingface.co/hardware/habana).

 ---